trynthink/scout/docs/tutorials.rst

 ..
 Note::
    If other command-line arguments are included (i.e., those other than ``-y``), then they will take precedence over the yaml file if there is overlap between the two.

 Shown below is an easily readable version of the Scout yaml schema; this reflects information shown when running ecm_prep.py and run.py with ``--help``, but also shows the expected structure of an input yaml file.
+Additionally, a `sample configuration file`_ can be found on the Scout repository, serving as a valid configuration file pre-filled with default values.

 .. literalinclude:: config_readable.yml
   :language: YAML